material-components/material-components-ios/components/NavigationBar/docs/observing-navigationitem-instances.md

 #### Exceptions

-All of the typical properties including UIViewController's `title` property will affect the Navigation Bar as you'd expect, with the following exceptions:
+All of the typical properties including UIViewController's `title` property will affect the navigation bar as you'd expect, with the following exceptions:

 - None of the `animated:` method varients are supported because they do not implement KVO events.
-  Use of these methods will result in the Navigation Bar becoming out of sync with the navigationItem properties.
+  Use of these methods will result in the navigation bar becoming out of sync with the navigationItem properties.
 - `prompt` is not presently supported. https://github.com/material-components/material-components-ios/issues/230.